karlseguin/the-little-redis-book/en/redis.md

 (Alternatively, Redis is available via various package managers.
 For example, MacOSX users with Homebrew installed can simply type `brew install redis`.)

-If you built it from source, the binary outputs have been placed in the `src` directory.
+If you built Redis from source, the binary outputs have been placed in the `src` directory.
 Navigate to the `src` directory by executing `cd src`.

 ## Running and Connecting to Redis

 If everything worked, the Redis binaries should be available at your fingertips.
 Redis has a handful of executables.
 We'll focus on the Redis server and the Redis command line interface (a DOS-like client).
 Let's start the server.
-In Windows, double click `redis-server`.
+On Windows, double click `redis-server`.
 On *nix/MacOSX run `./redis-server`.

 If you read the start up message you'll see a warning that the `redis.conf` file couldn't be found.
 Redis will instead use built-in defaults, which is fine for what we'll be doing.

-Next start the Redis console by either double clicking `redis-cli` (Windows) or running `./redis-cli` (*nix/MacOSX).
+Next, start the Redis console by either double clicking `redis-cli` (Windows) or running `./redis-cli` (*nix/MacOSX).
 This will connect to the locally-running server on the default port (6379).

 You can test that everything is working by entering `info` into the command line interface.
 You'll hopefully see a bunch of key-value pairs which provide a great deal of insight into the server's status.